 - 24: The show is not known for being subtle in making its points.

-The show often featured Middle Eastern terrorists, and many Arab advocacy groups were uncomfortable with this, especially in light of current events.
+- The show often featured Middle Eastern terrorists, and many Arab advocacy groups were uncomfortable with this, especially in light of current events.
 During the show's fourth season, Kiefer Sutherland recorded a PSA reaffirming that 24 was a work of fiction and was never intended to paint Arabs as terrorists.
 The show took it to the next level by having a store owned by Muslim Americans vandalized by anti-Muslim sentiment.
-The shop owner initially are angry with Jack, but eventually, they willingly help him in his efforts to stop the terrorist attack, proving that good and evil are questions of character, not religion or ethnicity.
+The shop owners initially are angry with Jack, but eventually, they willingly help him in his efforts to stop the terrorist attack, proving that good and evil are questions of character, not religion or ethnicity.

-24's second season featured a shadowy group of government and industrial interests trying to nuke three Middle Eastern countries for no other reason than war profiteering.
+- 24's second season featured a shadowy group of government and industrial interests trying to nuke three Middle Eastern countries for no other reason than war profiteering.

-Their episode on video games ends with a statistic of how many children have died as a result of playing football, and closes with Penn saying "you have to pick and choose what you think is worth worrying about."
+- Their episode on video games ends with a statistic of how many children have died as a result of playing football, and closes with Penn saying "you have to pick and choose what you think is worth worrying about."
 This is even accompanied by a child crying after shooting a real assault rifle at a target, showing that video games don't make kids into killers.

-Many of their episodes on religion (including one on The Bible) point out not that religion itself is evil, but blindly following dogma is.
+- Many of their episodes on religion (including one on The Bible) point out that religion itself is not evil, but blindly following dogma is.

 - Related to this are the episodes where they attack radical left-wing groups like PETA and ANSWER for engaging in policies that are self-defeating, and even pointing out massive amounts of hypocrisy behind them.

 - In the Charmed episode Morality Bites, the lesson the girls learn could easily be applied to any cop or soldier.
 Might does not equal right.
 Just because you have the power doesn't mean you get to judge what it is right and wrong, who gets to live and die.
 As Phoebe said: "The wrong thing done for the right reasons is still the wrong thing."...
 Come Season 5, though, the sisters actually allow a thief to be killed by demons keep Chris alive.

 - The episode "Sight Unseen" dropped a rather good one about stalkers.
 The possibility that Prue has a stalker is the episode's B-plot while the focus is on the Demon of the Week trying to steal the Book of Shadows.
 That plot gets resolved early on and then the stalker plot comes back to finish the episode off.
 The sisters are criticised for having barely any security at home (and allowing the stalker to easily get in) and of course the fact that a normal human was able to overpower a powerful witch shows how much threat a stalker can actually be.
 This was made even better by having the stalker turn out to be a recurring character on the show rather than one of Prue's men of the week.
 It also dropped an anvil when the stalker turned out to be a woman.

 - The 1977 ABC mini-series Roots.
 The biggest dropped anvil in the history of television.

 - The Stone/AIDS storyline on General Hospital.
 It took risks such as having a prominent character (Robin, who grew up on the show) get diagnosed with HIV.
 It was also very educational at a time when HIV/AIDS myths were still widespread.
 Myths such as "only gays get it", "HIV is a death sentence", "you can contract it from casual contact", and "failing an HIV test means you don't have it", just to name a few.
 It was also one of the most emotional, well-written, and well-acted storylines in television history.

 - The year before this had another masterful anvil drop with the organ donation storyline of BJ/Maxie.
 Seven-year-old BJ Jones was left braindead when her school bus was in an accident.
 BJ's father, Tony, knew BJ was a match for her cousin, Maxie, who was extremely ill and needed a heart transplant.
 Bobbie and Tony took their daughter off life support and donated BJ's heart to Maxie.
 This is often considered the best storyline on General Hospital, certainly one of the best (definitely up there with Stone's death).
 It was a risk because at the time, killing a child on a soap opera was considered taboo (and it's still a risk today).

-The Masters Of Horror episode Homecoming is a brick-through-plate-glass rant against needless wars, and government corruption and duplicity.
+- The Masters of Horror episode "Homecoming" is a brick-through-plate-glass rant against needless wars, and government corruption and duplicity.
 It doesn't just drop an anvil on the viewers, it drops a railroad car full of pig iron — and it only works because the message isn't hidden.
 Unfortunately, it spawned a Misaimed Fandom that were screaming about how Ann Coulter wasn't eaten by zombies...note They also have Karl Rove's ersatz having his eyes gouged out and his head repeatedly slammed on a metal table until he dies.
 This happens 10 minutes after he says,

 Kurt Rand: The three of us sold a war, dammit!
 We sold a war based on nothing but horseshit and elbow grease!
 We are the best in the goddamn game!